JohnAGill/react-native-responsive/README.md

 });
 ```

+## ToDo

+- Allow standard values to be overwritten in a config call

+- Add more functions for changing different style values

+- Add explination for standard values

+- Add types definitions for ts support

+* more to come

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.